USDA-SCINet/scinet-site/pages/support/FAQs.md

 2. Your last 24 passwords cannot be reused.

 ### How do I login to SCINet?
-We offer web-based access to SCINet (Open OnDemand and Galaxy) and command-line access via SSH.
-See our [login guide](/guides/access) for more information.
+We offer several web-based interfaces to access SCINet and command-line access via SSH.
+Please see our [SCINet access guide](/guides/access) for more information.

 ### I took my onboarding a long time ago, how do I get a refresher course?